 Notifications sent from the PAMS system will come from the PAMS email address < PAMS.Autoreply@science.doe.gov.
 Please make sure your email server/software allows delivery of emails from the PAMS email address to yours.

 Registering to PAMS is a two-step process; once you create an individual account, you must associate yourself with ("register to") your institution.
-Detailed steps are listed below.
+Detailed steps are listed at the bottom of p.
+15.